Marty Schottenheimer, NFL coach with 200 wins, dies at 77

 A breaking point for Spanos — head of the family-owned team — came when Schottenheimer wanted to hire brother Kurt as defensive coordinator after Wade Phillips was hired away as Dallas’ head coach.
 Kurt Schottenheimer had been on his brother’s previous staffs, and Marty Schottenheimer’s son, Brian, had been Chargers quarterbacks coach from 2002-05.

-Schottenheimer then moved to North Carolina to spend time with his family and golf.
+Schottenheimer then moved to North Carolina to spend time with his family and play golf.

+Spanos on Tuesday recalled Schottenheimer as a ”tremendous leader of men and a man of great principle. … You couldn’t outwork him.
+You couldn’t outprepare him.
+And you certainly always knew exactly where you stood with him.”

+Chiefs chairman and CEO Clark Hunt called Schottenheimer a ”passionate leader who cared deeply for his players and coaches, and his influence on the game can still be seen today on a number of coaching staffs around the league.”

 As a coach, his playoff losses were epic and mystifying.